-In addition to the plexiglass air dam, the IO cards in the uppermost slots on the left hand and right hand side of the chassis are a critical element in the cooling design of the chassis.
+In addition to the Plexiglas air dam, the IO cards in the uppermost slots on the left and right side of the chassis are a critical element in the cooling design of the chassis.

 Cards MUST be installed in these slots.
 If your system did not have IO cards purchased for these positions, blanks will have been placed in those slots.
 Ensure that they are not removed for long periods of time.